 "Whatever's quicker.
 There's something I want to do today."

 They showered and dressed and ate a hearty lunch.
-Harry told Ginny to wait for him.
-He went down to the inn's dining room and asked Stan if he knew where Tony Trostle was.
-The barkeep directed him to a farmhouse a mile outside the village where Tony was doing some renovations, and Harry Apparated there.
+Harry told Ginny to wait for him and went down to the inn where he asked Stan if he knew where Tony Trostle was.
+The barkeep directed him to a farmhouse outside the village where Tony was doing some renovations, and Harry Apparated there.
 Soon they were back, and Harry went upstairs to fetch Ginny.
 The three of them Apparated to the woods behind the house in Godric's Hollow.

-Tony gazed at the house and down the lane toward the center of the village.
+Tony gazed at the house and down the lane towards the center of the village.
 "There's Muggles all around.
 It'll be tricky if you want to keep it enchanted."

 "Driving up the price already?"
 Harry laughed.
 "Well, it's up to Ginny, but if she wants enchantments, that's fine with me.
 Anything she wants is fine."